sandov/em/README.md

 `rm -rf ~/.python_envs/`

-This will delete the `~/.python_envs` directory and all its environments
+This will delete the `~/.python_envs` directory and all its environments.

+Then, delete the code you copied into your .bashrc